litestar-org/api-performance-tests/README.md

 To select a framework, simply pass its name to the `run command`:

-`bench run --rps litestar starlette fastapi`
+`bench run --rps litestar starlite starlette fastapi`

 ##### Selecting a framework version

-- A version available on PyPi: `bench run --rps litestar@v1.40.0`
+- A version available on PyPi: `bench run --rps litestar@v2.0.0`
 - A version from git: `bench run --rps litestar@git+branch_or_tag_name`
 - A version from a specific git repository: `bench run --rps litestar@git+https://github.com/litestar-org/litestar.git@branch_or_tag_name`
 - A local file: `bench run --rps litestar@file+/path/to/litestar`